-Funding was also secured in 2018-19 to deliver against the National Landcare Program (NLP Phase 2) priorities for threatened species and threatened ecological communities.
+Ongoing implementation of the National Landcare Program (NLP Phase 2) is delivering against Federal priorities for threatened species and threatened ecological communities.
 Targeting delivery to improve the connectivity of critical Malleefowl habitat and to support the recovery of Buloke Woodlands in the southern Mallee is building on the outcomes achieved under previous (2013-18) NLP funding.
+An additional focus on Plains-wanderer is also delivering actions to validate the persistence of this priority species across the southern Mallee and support improvements in suitable habitat.